G-Core/product-documentation/documentation/cloud/kubernetes/clusters/connect/install-kubectl-and-connect-to-a-kubernetes-cluster.md

 Kubectl is a command-line tool which allows you to control Kubernetes clusters.
 With kubectl, you can create and configure resources, manage pods and perform other operations.

 The utility runs as follows: you enter a command, kubeclt accesses the cluster and sends an API request to it.
 The cluster executes the command and makes changes.
-For the latest list of kubectl operations, see the <a href=“https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands” target="_blank">kubectl official documentation</a>.
+For the latest list of kubectl operations, see the <a href="https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands" target="_blank">kubectl official documentation</a>.

-Alternatively, there is a tool with a graphical user interface called “Lens”.
+Alternatively, there is a tool with a graphical user interface called "Lens".
 It lets you manage the cluster not from the command line, but from the application window.
-You can download it on <a href=“https://k8slens.dev/” target="_blank">k8slens.dev</a>.
+You can download it on <a href="https://k8slens.dev/" target="_blank">k8slens.dev</a>.
 The guide below applies only to kubectl.

 ## Install kubectl on Windows and connect to a cluster